-Any records relating to safeguarding will be kept indefinitely, or until/unless a formal inquiry requests their disposal.
-This includes case files and investigation notes.7 All records will be stored electronically and paper copies destroyed.
+Any records relating to Child Protection will be kept until the child reaches the age of 25, or until/unless a formal inquiry requests their disposal.
+This includes case files and investigation notes but not DBS certificate copies.7 All data will be stored electronically and paper copies destroyed.